namsor/namsor-csharp-sdk2/docs/PersonalApi.md

 <a name="genderfull"></a>
 # **GenderFull**
-> FirstLastNameGenderedOut GenderFull (string fullName)
+> PersonalNameGenderedOut GenderFull (string fullName)

 Infer the likely gender of a full name, ex.
 John H. Smith